xyproto/tinyxxd/README.md

 ## Platforms

-`tinyxxd` only targets Linux, but it should also build and run on other UNIX-like platforms.
+* `tinyxxd` only has the goal of supporting Linux, but it should also build and run on other UNIX-like platforms.

-It has been manually tested on Arch Linux and macOS.
+* It has been manually tested on Arch Linux and macOS.

-The CI system builds and tests `tinyxxd` on Arch Linux, macOS and Windows.
+* The CI system builds and tests `tinyxxd` on Arch Linux, macOS and builds `tinyxxd` using Mingw on Windows.

 ## Requirements